Oriolrt/SIDTD_Dataset/code_examples/README.md

 The script __test.py__ load a trained model and evaluate it on the test partitions.
 It is possible to test the same models as mentionned in the Train models section.

+### Test your trained model on custom 10-fold partitions with CUDA
-To test one of the five models with *CUDA*, you should run the line that correspond to your model with the corresponding name of the dataset used:
+To test one of the five models with *CUDA* after training your own model, you should run the line that correspond to your model with the corresponding name of the dataset used:
 ```
 # Test EfficientNet model with CUDA
 CUDA_VISIBLE_DEVICES=0 python test.py --name='EfficientNet' --dataset='dataset_raw' --model='efficientnet-b3'